Dümmer

 The Dümmer ([ˈdʏmɐ]) or officially Dümmer See is a large lake in southern Lower Saxony (Germany).
 It has a surface of 13.5 km2 and an average depth of one metre.
 Its elevation is 37 metres.

 Dümmer is a popular resort for water sports, but also an important biotope for water birds and located in a zone especially frequented by migratory birds.
 A large section of its shore is protected by nature reserve areas.

+Etymology

+The word "diummeri" is first attested in 965. „Dümmer“ ist probably derived from "dummerig", meaning moist or shaded, and "Meer“, meaning sea.
+In northwestern Germany, "Meer" is the traditional term for still waters surrounded by marshes (see: "Steinhuder Meer" and "Zwischenahner Meer").

+Possibly, there is also a connection between Dümmer and the southern dutch word „doom“ ("mist", "broom").

 Location

 The Dümmer is located in the 300 acre Dümmer depression.
 One and a half miles to the west, the Damme Hills begin to rise, eventually reaching a height of 145 m.
 Around the lake are fens (Niedermoore) and raised bogs (Hochmoore).
 The lake lies in the Dümmer Nature Park, which is just under 500 km2 in area, and in which the Damme Hills and Stemweder Berg form the central elements of the landscape.